ozkanyumsak/mesh-subdivision/README.md

 Meshes are represented as a variation of Half-Edge data structure.
 See Mesh class for details.

-Demo application is rather simple: You can choose a subdivision algorithm and a mesh to apply it to from a console-based user interface.
+Demo application is rather simple: You choose a subdivision algorithm and a mesh to apply it to from a console-based user interface.
 Most of it is implemented in AlgoRunner class.

-Used Open Inventor for visualization of subdivision results.
+Used Open Inventor for visualization of subdivision results, given a mesh object.
+To use another visualization framework, modify files under Inventor folder (FilledShape and WireframeShape classes), Algorunner and Main.